 But what if you don’t know about the history of architecture or art, how can you get the most of it on your visit to Barcelona?
 You have found the right story here, as we will fill you in on the background of this Modernista style, and how to identify it while walking the streets of Barcelona.

-At the end of the 19th century, Europe experienced an industrial boom, and Spain was no exception, with Catalonia becoming the center of the industrial bourgeoisie.
+At the end of the 19th century, Europe experienced an industrial boom, and Spain was no exception, with Catalonia becoming the centre of the industrial bourgeoisie.
 It was particularly in Barcelona where the new factories appeared, luring people from rural areas to look for work in the city.
 In order to accommodate for the growing population, the city’s authorities decided to create the Eixample district, which means 'expansion' in Catalan.
 It was in this very characteristic area, with its checkerboard layout and wide streets designed for comfortable transport by horse-drawn vehicles, where many of the Modernista buildings appeared.
 Right through the heart of Eixample runs the Passeig de Gràcia, the main avenue of the city, enriched with a good number of Modernista buildings.
 The most famous can be seen in the 'Block of Discord', which contains three iconic Modernista buildings located in one and the same block.

 The golden age of Catalan Modernism is customarily counted as of 1888, when Barcelona hosted the Universal Exposition.
 The first piece of Catalan Modernism reaching world-fame was the Three Dragons Castle, built in 1888 by architect Lluís Domènech i Montaner as a café-restaurant for the Universal Exposition.
 The spectacular brick fortress with its rich tiled decor and luxurious stained-glass windows laid the foundation for many successful future architectural creations.